MrJohz/blog/content/posts/xxxx-why-test/index.md

 In this case, having tests break is good (otherwise are the tests really telling us what's going on?), but it's still work, time, and effort to fix them.
 A good test, therefore, is also easy to update.
 Similarly to testing for development, one tool here is abstraction.
 Describing test goals at a higher level (e.g. "Which suggestions would I get if I typed in this text, and left the cursor at this point?") allows a chance to abstract the precise mechanics of that code, while still maintaining the same tests.

+The third difficulty is figuring out where to stop testing.
+If I fully tested every single function, every method and class, then I'd never be able to change my code without needing to update a whole bunch of tests to match.
+At this point, tests are slowing me down rather than speeding up.

+When I'm refactoring, the best tests are the ones that are written against interfaces that are unlikely to change (or at least, unlikely to change beyond what can be fixed with a bit of find-and-replace and some manual poking around).
+In particular, modules that represent core business logic are generally unlikely to change significantly — if your application is a spreadsheet, then the module handling the reactive engine that binds all the cells together is going to need to remain relatively consistent.
+This can also be true for smaller modules that narrowly focus on one piece of functionality.

 ## Design: Combining Development and Refactoring

 I’ve presented these two ideas as if they were two different testing processes, and in a way they are: if you were to only do testing for development, you’d probably choose to optimise a different set of things to if you were only doing testing for refactoring.
 But in practice, most of the tests I write serve both needs.
 After all, it would be a lot of effort to develop an entire test suite as I’m developing my code, only to delete it all and rewrite it for future refactoring purposes once I’ve finished.

 I think that combining development and refactoring into one set of tests is about good software design.

-In Test-Driven-Development (or TDD), there’s often a big emphasis on tests as a tool for design.
-But I often find that connection between testing and design is explained poorly, or not at all.
-There’s often a vague handwave towards the “refactor” stage of TDD, or a point about how, by testing things, you can break them into modules better.
-But I think we can be more specific about this.
+In Test-Driven-Development (or TDD), there’s a big emphasis on tests as a tool for design.
+But often that connection between testing and design is explained poorly, or not at all.
+I regularly see references to TDD having the "refactor" stage, or an argument about how testing things helps us break them down into modules, but I think we can be more specific about this.

 My theory is that good, clean code comes from a balancing of short-term and long-term needs, and the development/refactoring divide brings both of those needs to the surface.
 My short-term, development tests push me to write simple code.
 If it takes me thirty lines of code to get my code set up properly before I can even start testing, then development is going to be a very slow process!
 But my long-term, refactoring tests push me to write code that has clear public boundaries.
 After all, I don’t want to rewrite my tests every time I make a change to the implementation.